hdorgeval/jQuery-extensions/README.md

 **$.tryFindFunctionByName( input )**

-try to find (in the window root object) a function by its name.
+Try to find (in the window root object) a function by its name.
 This extension is usefull to execute a function when this function is embedded as the value of a data tag on a DOM element.

 input : name of your function.
 If the function is defined in a child object, you must prefix the name with the complete objects path from the root object (window).